aminnairi/renkei/sites/documentation/docs/getting-started.md

 npm -w @app/client start
 ```

-If everything went accordingly, you should be able to open your client application at [`localhost:5173`](http://localhost:5173) (the default Vite.js port) and see the result in your Developer Console!
+If everything went accordingly, you should be able to open your client application at <a href="http://localhost:5173" target="_blank">localhost:5173</a> (the default Vite.js port) and see the result in your Developer Console!